 The first time you fail to produce proof of insurance will result in a financial sentence between $100 and $500.
 You will also stand to lose your registration and have your license suspended for three months.

 The good news is that after your citation, Rhode Island offers you a grace period of 10 days to come to court to produce a valid proof of insurance.
 If you manage to prove that your policy has been active at the time you were cited for non-compliance, your license suspension and registration revocation will be dismissed.

 For a second offense against the state’s insurance law, you will be charged $500 in fines, and your driving privileges will be shelved for six months.

-If the offense is repeated for a third time or more, you would have committed a civil violation.
-This time, you will be penalized with a $1,000 fine and a driving privilege suspension of 12 months.
+If the offense is repeated for the third time or more, you would have committed a civil violation.
+You will be penalized with a $1,000 fine and a driving privilege suspension of 12 months.